 The fair value of the Company's borrowings under credit facilities is estimated based on the expected cash flows discounted using the current rates offered to the Company for debt of the same remaining maturities.
-As all of the borrowings under credit facilities or the Notes are either payable on demand or at similar rates to what the Company can borrow funds for today, the fair value of the borrowings is determined to approximate carrying value at both March 31, 2017 and December 31, 2016.
+As all of the borrowings under credit facilities or the Fixed Rate Subordinated Notes issued pursuant to our public offering (the "Notes") are either payable on demand or at similar rates to what the Company can borrow funds for today, the fair value of the borrowings is determined to approximate carrying value at both June 30, 2017 and December 31, 2016.
 The interest on our Notes offering is paid to our Note holders either monthly or at the end of their investment, compounded on a monthly basis.
 For the same reasons as the determination for the principal balances on the Notes, the fair value approximates the carrying value for the interest as well.
 The interest payable makes up the bulk of our accounts payable and accrued expenses.